Orioles outlast Rays for win in 11 innings - NewsBreak

 Dusten Knight (0-1), who was called up from Triple-A Durham earlier in the day, took the loss.
 He was the ninth pitcher used.

-The first three Rays batters reached base, capped by Ji-Man Choi’s RBI infield single that was a liner off Orioles starter Spenser Watkins.
+The first three Rays batters reached base, capped Choi’s RBI infield single that was a liner off Orioles starter Spenser Watkins.
 Watkins exited with a bruised forearm.

 Reliever Joey Krehbiel gave up Paredes’ three-run homer down the left-field line.
 It was the third home run for Paredes since he was called up from Triple-A Durham less than a week ago.

-Note: EditorsNote: adds new 3rd graf; minor edits elsewhere